crazzfeng/sendcloud-docs/docs/Email API/api_user-2.md

 ---
 # API_USER

-This section describes the concept and management of the API_USER, which is the primary credential for authenticating your requests when using our Email Delivery API or SMTP service.
+This section describes the concept and management of API_USER, which serves as the primary credential for authenticating requests when using our Email Delivery API or SMTP service.

 ## Overview of API_USER

 An **API_USER** is a dedicated account identity used exclusively for authenticating requests when calling our email-sending interfaces (API or SMTP).
-It is separate from your main platform login account and is designed specifically for programmatic access.
+It operates separately from your main platform login account and is designed specifically for programmatic access.

 <Accordion title="Creating an API_USER" icon="plus-circle">